 - Enhancing access to sustainable health human resources to better serve rural, remote and Indigenous communities

-In September 2018, CNA shared its recommendations with the House of Commons standing committee on finance.
-You can watch CNA CEO Mike Villeneuve’s testimony before the committee on our YouTube channel.
+In September, CNA presented its recommendations.
+You can watch CNA CEO Mike Villeneuve’s testimony before the finance committee on our YouTube channel.
 The transcript from the committee meeting is available on the House of Commons website.

 CNA’s 2018 pre-budget submission [PDF, 181.6 KB] to the House of Commons standing committee on finance contained cost-effective recommendations to promote Canadians’ health and productivity by strengthening public health and closing health-care gaps experienced by Indigenous Peoples.